-Processes that have been created may need to return a result.
+Processes that have been created usually need to return a result.
 This is accomplished via the join() method (see 6.61 Concurrency - data access [CGX]).
 There are several possible errors associated with the joining of threads or processes:

-- o Joining multiple child processes in an order different than the expected completion of those children can cause extended or indefinite delays. - o Attempting to join () the current process will result in deadlock. - o Using join () on a daemon process will result in a deadlock condition. - Attempting to join () a process before starting it will result in a runtime error.
+- Joining multiple child processes in an order different than the expected completion of those children can cause extended or indefinite delays. - o Attempting to join () the current process will result in an exception. - o Using join() on a daemon process will result in an exception. - Attempting to join () a process before starting it will result in a runtime error.